Security and Operation Best Practices

 The following information provides a set of security and operation best practices that node operators need to use at a minimum to enhance the security and reliability of their infrastructure.

 To run a Chainlink node, the Operator UI port does not need to be open on the internet for it to correctly function.
-Due to this, we recommend restricting access to all of the services required over the internet.
+Due to this, we strongly recommend restricting access to all of the services required over the internet.